uptycslabs/terraform-aws-iam-config/README.md

 # Terraform AWS IAM role module

-- This module allows you to create AWS IAM role with required policies and return role ARN which can be used for Uptycs service integration.
+- This module allows you to create AWS IAM role with required policies and return role ARN which can be used for Uptycs service integration for each account in an organization.
-- This terraform module will create a IAM Role with the following policies attached:
+- This terraform module will create a IAM Role in each account with the following policies attached:
   - policy/job-function/ViewOnlyAccess
   - policy/SecurityAudit
   - Custom read only policy access for required resources